Funnel control for boundary control systems: System class

 \section{System class}

-In the following we introduce our system class, define our controller and discuss the solution concept to the resulting nonlinear feedback system. \begin{definition}[System class] Let $X$ be a~complex Hilbert space and let $m\in\N$ be given.
-Let $\Af:\cD(\Af)\subset X\rightarrow X$ be a closed linear operator, $\Bf,\Cf:\cD(\Af)\subset X\rightarrow \C^m$ be linear operators to which we associate the system
+In the following we introduce our system class, define our controller and discuss the solution concept to the resulting nonlinear feedback system. \begin{definition}[System class] Let $X$ and $U$ be Hilbert spaces and let $m\in\N$ be given. \tb{Let $\Af:\cD(\Af)\rightarrow X$ be a bounded linear operator, where $\cD(\Af)$ is a~Hilbert space with norm $\|\cdot\|_{\cD(\Af)}$ which is continuously embedded in $X$. } Furthermore, let $\Bf,\Cf\in\cL(\cD(\Af),U)$.
+To the triple $\syst$ we associate the system